hummusbird/powercord-crypto/README.md

 `.crypto chart [crypto] [days]` - Prints an ASCII price history chart.
 Defaults to 14 days.

-`.crypto list` - Lists available fiats and cryptos, that can be used in %rate and %convert.
+`.crypto list` - Lists available fiats and cryptos, that can be used in .rate and .convert.

 `.crypto donate` - Lists crypto donation addresses for pc-crypto ;)